robang74/redfishos/recovery/README.md

 ## About recovery package

-To create this package, the `Centos 8` binary `aarch64` RPM repository was used:
+To create this package, `aarch64` binaries and libraries from a `Centos 8` RPM repository have been used.

 * https://vault.centos.org/centos/8/BaseOS/aarch64/os/Packages/